Aquatic-Labs/Umbra-Mod-Menu/README.md

 Open to any pull requests.

-This is an unofficial fork of the Spektre Menu by [BennettStaley](https://github.com/BennettStaley/) Was merged with [Lodington's](https://github.com/Lodington/) unofficial fork.
+This is an unofficial fork of the Spektre Menu by [BennettStaley](https://github.com/BennettStaley/) and was merged with [Lodington's](https://github.com/Lodington/) unofficial fork.

 # Has been updated for the Artifacts Update
 # Features